redshadowz/Bagnon/README.md

 # Bagnon
-This is the normal Bagnon addon but with a button to open the bank window(up arrow in topleft), and button to delete profiles(for deleted characters)(x button next to profile name).
+This is the normal Bagnon addon but with a button to open the bank window(up arrow in topleft), and a button to delete profiles(for deleted characters)(x button next to profile name).

 I also consolidated Bagnon into a single addon(instead of five different addons).
 So if you already have Bagnon installed, you need to delete those folders.